luxfi/docs/docs/nodes/run/with-installer/managing-luxd.md

 ## Upgrade Your Node

-LuxGo is an ongoing project and there are regular version upgrades.
+Luxd is an ongoing project and there are regular version upgrades.
 Most upgrades are recommended but not required.
 Advance notice will be given for upgrades that are not backwards compatible.
 When a new version of the node is released, you will notice log lines like: